LunarG/VulkanTools/via/README.md

 LunarG's VIA could detect no problems with your setup other than a missing SDK.
 It was able to run some limited tests and create both a Vulkan instance and device.

 ##### Possible Reason:
-Your system is likely setup properly, but is either missing an installed Vulkan SDK or you didn't setup your VK_SDK_PATH environment variable to point at an installed SDK.
-If you have trouble running Vulkan from another location, it could be that your environment variables aren't setup properly.
+Your system is likely set up properly, but is either missing an installed Vulkan SDK or you didn't set up your VK_SDK_PATH environment variable to point at an installed SDK.
+If you have trouble running Vulkan from another location, it could be that your environment variables aren't set up properly.

 ##### Next Step:
 Install the LunarG Vulkan SDK and define the VK_SDK_PATH to point to the location of the installed SDK.